aswanthnarayan/ProgrammingNotes/Javascript/Javascript.md

 # JAVASCRIPT

-JavaScript is a Dynamic,Single-threaded ,Interpreted (code executed line by line by an interpreters) Programming language with First class Functions ,It is most well known scripting language for Web pages ,also many non-browser environment also use it like Node.js .
+JavaScript is a Dynamic, Single-threaded, Interpreted Programming language with First-class Functions.
+It is the most well-known scripting language for Web pages, and many non-browser environments also use it, like Node.js.
+While traditionally interpreted, modern JavaScript engines use Just-In-Time (JIT) compilation to improve performance by compiling code to machine code at runtime.

 **JavaScript is a dynamically typed Language** ie, variable types are determined at runtime so we don't want to specify data type